 Modern Meadow has formulated a method of activating the building blocks of proteins to form fibres without using natural fibroblasts.
 Once the fibres form, they can as well be assembled, according to its intended purposes, into fine sheets of leather.
 Once the process reaches this point, other processes like tanning and dyeing can proceed in the normal way.

-Environmental impact is only aspect of this story.
+Environmental impact is only one aspect of this story.
 Natural leather is notoriously finicky.
 Now it can be produced in straight sheets, making production easier for whoever is going to work the leather.
 Engineers can even alter the composition within each sheet, making one part coarse and another soft, for example.

 Modern Meadow’s co-founder, Andras Forgacs, has previously applied such a mindset when co-founding Organovo, which commercialized a 3D bioprinting process for the production of human tissue.
 His latest company uses biofabrication to create leather from living cells without the need of animals.